amazon-science/snakes_and_ladders_adapting_the_surface_code_to_defects/README.md

 READMEs can be found in the different submodules of this package.
 For more details you can e-mail *Catherine Leroux* [catilero@amazon.com].

+This repo is archived and will not be maintained.

 #### Authors:
 Catherine Leroux,
 Sophia F. Lin,